natalieagus/50002/docs/Labs/verilog/lab2.md

 ##### `always @*` with `case` (procedural combinational)

-This is best when you have many discrete choices, like muxes with larger select signals.
+This is best when you have many discrete choices, like MUXes with larger select signals.

 ```verilog
 reg y;